Stevecmd/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

-from the folder frontend-react-js run the command to build
+from the folder frontend-react-js run the command to build:

 `npm run build`

-run the following command to build the image pointing to the local env
+run the following command to build the image pointing to the local environment:

 ``` docker build \
 --build-arg REACT_APP_BACKEND_URL="https://${CODESPACE_NAME}-4567.${GITHUB_CODESPACES_PORT_FORWARDING_DOMAIN}" \